Phase Transitions from the Fifth Dimension: Gravitational Wave Signature

 \section{Gravitational Wave Signature}

 When the first order PT, described above, takes place, a stochastic background of gravitational waves (GW) gets generated.
 Along with the collisions of the bubbles of the confined phase, both the turbulence and the sound waves in the plasma, formed after bubble collisions, can source GW (for reviews see \cite{Caprini:2015zlo,Caprini:2019egz} and references therein).
 The properties of GW sourced by the sound waves and turbulence is an active area of research.
-On the other hand, the contribution from bubble collisions is analytically better understood within the so-called ``envelope approximation''.
-Hence to be conservative, in the following we focus on only the contribution due to bubble collisions, while keeping in mind that for some parameter space (especially for $T_n\lesssim T_c$ away from the extreme supercooling), the contribution from sound waves and turbulence can dominate over that from bubble collisions.
+On the other hand, the contribution from bubble collisions is analytically better understood within the so-called ``envelope approximation'', but there can be significant corrections such as discussed in \cite{Jinno:2017fby,Konstandin:2017sat,Lewicki:2020jiv,Hoeche:2020rsg,Ellis:2020nnr}.
+In the following we focus on only the contribution due to bubble collisions and for simplicity use the envelope approximation to get a crude sense of the GW signal strength as a function of our parameters.
+It is worth keeping in mind that for some parameter space (especially for $T_n\lesssim T_c$ away from the extreme supercooling), the contribution from sound waves and turbulence can dominate over that from bubble collisions.

 GW signals from bubble collisions can be characterized by the fractional abundance $\Omega_{\rm GW,b}h^2$ and peak frequency $f_p$ of GW \cite{Caprini:2015zlo}:

 where we assume the bubble wall velocity $v_w=1$; effective degrees of freedom $g_*=100$; that almost all of the latent heat is transferred to the bubble wall $\kappa_b\approx 1$. $\alpha$ denotes the ratio of the latent heat released in the PT to the energy in the surrounding radiation bath, which is typically $\alpha\gg 1$ for a supercooled PT.
 Moreover, the duration of phase transition is defined as $1/\beta_{\rm GW}$ and $H_{\rm PT}$ is the Hubble parameter during the PT. $T_*$ is the temperature of the radiation bath right after the PT.